discordjs/guide/guide/popular-topics/builders.md

 ### Basic Markdown

-The Formatters provide functions to format strings into all the different Markdown styles supported by Discord.
+The formatters provide functions to format strings into all the different Markdown styles supported by Discord.

 ```js
 const { bold, italic, strikethrough, underscore, spoiler, quote, blockQuote } = require('discord.js');